Analyzing Data: Bivariate Relationships

 Chapter 7 Test Yourself

 NOTE: error on p.
-163 — this is the correct version (percentages were reversed):
+163 in the THIRD edition — this is the correct version (percentages were reversed):

 For example, the thirteen respondents who are male and registered as Independents (row 3, column 2) can be read either as 24.5 percent of the men are Independents, or you can say that 41.9 percent of all Independents in your study are male.